-Frangibility and deflection zone recommendations for Bollards secured using the Impact Recovery System:
+Frangibility and deflection zone recommendations for Bollards secured using the Impact Recovery System: Rigid (non-deflecting options available)

-Bollards secured on sustainable foundations using the Smart Impact Recovery System are designed for use in car parks and roadside applications, specifically designed for areas where bollards may be subject to impact from vehicles travelling at low speed.
+Bollards secured on sustainable foundations using the Smart Impact Recovery System are designed for use in car parks and roadside applications, specifically designed for areas where bollards may be subject to impact from vehicles traveling at low speed.

 With high speed impact from a heavy vehicle (such as large truck) the internal securing post has the ability to bend to ground level (although the 165mm diameter of the bollard disables the post from completely being flattened)